vadd0098/Swiggy_cardgame/README.md

 - You should provide unit tests for your solution.

 - We expect you to commit frequently with relevant commit messages.
 Multiple incremental commits are valued over one all-inclusive commit.

+## How to run the program.

+Simply clone this repository on your local system and execute the Main class' main method --> (Main.main()) and give input on how many players you want the game to play for minimum = 2 and maximum = 4.

+Runs on any kind of Environment which supports Java 1.8 or above.

+Thank you!